dharmab/centos-vagrant/README.md

 # CentOS Packer Build Project

-[Packer](https://packer.io) automation to build a CentOS virtual machines for use with [Vagrant](https://vagrantup.com).
-To use this box in your own project, type `vagrant init dharmab/centos7`.
+[Packer](https://packer.io) automation to build CentOS virtual machines for use with [Vagrant](https://vagrantup.com).
+To use these boxes in your own project, type one of the following commands:

+- CentOS 7: `vagrant init dharmab/centos7`.
+- CentOS 6: `vagrant init dharmab/centos6`.

 The box versioning on Atlas follows [Semantic Versioning](http://semver.org).